-A. Both are possible, although as the first semester for first-year students starts in September, it is easier for graduates of overseas high schools and international schools to enroll.
+A. Both are possible, although as the first semester for first-year students starts in September, it may be more accommodating to graduates of overseas high schools and international schools to enroll.
 However, graduates of Japanese high schools are also welcome to enroll.

 Q. What languages can SPSF students learn?

 A. SPSF is a program that is fully taught in English, not a program studying English as a foreign language.
-For languages other than English, students can take language courses offered in English (e.g., Japanese and Chinese) and language courses offered in Japanese (e.g., German, French and 22 other languages).
+For languages other than English, students can take language courses offered in English (e.g., Japanese and Chinese) and language courses offered in Japanese (e.g., German and Korean).
+There are 21 languages students can study.